 The Internal Medicine Residency Program, with its strong emphasis on clinical experience in diverse settings, includes three different primary hospitals.
 Approximately two-thirds of our residents' training is spent at The Mount Sinai Hospital.
-This facility provides tertiary care to patients referred for the diagnosis and treatment of uniquely complex medical problems as well as primary and secondary care for the people of the Upper East Side and East Harlem communities.
-One-third of the residency is spent off-campus at the James J. Peters Veterans Affairs Medical Center in the Bronx and the Elmhurst Hospital Center in Queens.
-By rotating through these three facilities, our residents are exposed to both unique patient populations and complex cases that many trainees don't see until well into their postgraduate education.
+This facility provides tertiary care to patients referred for the diagnosis and treatment of uniquely complex medical problems, as well as primary and secondary care for residents of the Upper East Side and East Harlem.
+One-third of the residency is spent off-campus at the James J. Peters Veterans Affairs Medical Center in the Bronx and the Flmhurst Hospital Center in Queens.
+By rotating through these three facilities, our residents are exposed to both unique patient populations and complex cases that many trainees don't see until well into their post-graduate education.
 In addition, our residents will have the added benefit of being part of the Mount Sinai Health System, which provides them with increased opportunities for training at locations throughout New York City.

-We expect our graduates to finish with a well-balanced, solidly grounded education in evidence-based medicine.
+We expect our graduates to finish with a wellbalanced, solidly grounded education in evidencebased medicine.
 In order to accomplish this, all residents develop and complete a research project during their training.
-We have multiple opportunities for basic, clinical, education and quality-related research, along with policy and global health research for our residents.
-We have an outstanding mentoring program that provides continuity from one generation of physicians to the next.
+Residents have numerous opportunities to work alongside internationally renowned basic science and translational researchers on the latest areas of scientific discovery like inflammation, personalized medicine and the integration of big data into population health management Our residents are published in major scientific journals and present at medical conferences both nationally and internationally.
+In addition, we have an outstanding mentoring program that provides support and guidance along with continuity from one generation of physicians to the next.